 2. All patients with HGD should be discussed by a specialist multi-disciplinary team (MDT).
 In the 2017-19 audit period, 91.3% of patients with newly diagnosed HGD were discussed at an upper gastrointestinal MDT meeting.
 This proportion has increased from 84.7% in 2015-17.
-There were regional differences in the proportion discussed at MDT, with the figure exceeding 90% for 12 Cancer Alliances and being below 70% for two Alliances.
+There were regional differences in the proportion discussed at MDT, with the figure variation in the use of surveillance or no treatment across Cancer Alliances.